c0991100247/OJT_Git/README.md

 5. once created, click CODE (green bottom, HTTPS tab) and retrieve git path ending with ``.git`` for clone into local PC

 ## synchronize from GitHub to local PC
-1. change directory to subfolder in local PC
+1. (with batch) change directory to subfolder in local PC
 2. ``git clone <GitHub path ending with .git>`` and wait for the synchronization
 3. (optional) following the path, add a space and create new folder name
 4. (alternative 1) use GitHub for desktop for graphical interface (login and password required)
 5. (alternative 2) use VSCode to clone from GitHub (login and password required).
 This option is preferred by instructor.
+Beware to switch folder when working on a non-track folder.
+Also, close the folder when tracking is no longer required.